George M. Prince

 We are proud that we will carry his legacy forward by our work at Synecticsworld.
 We are happy to have you join us in our celebration of George’s life and work and invite you to send your stories and recollections along to us.

-You can learn more about George elsewhere on our website or by going to georgemprince.com
+You can learn more about George and see interviews on our website or by going to georgemprince.com

 William J. J. Gordon

-William J. J. Gordon (September 9, 1919 – June 30, 2003) was an inventor and psychologist who divided his time between the academic and business worlds.
-Between 1950 and 1960 he developed many patents and was the leader of the Invention Design Group at Arthur D. Little where he created a problem solving approach called Synectics, described in his book SYNECTICS, The Development of Creative Capacity (New York 1960, Harper and Row).
+William J. J. Gordon (September 9, 1919 – June 30, 2003) was an early explorer of the system of creativity, he was an inventor and psychologist, who divided his time between the academic and business worlds.
+Between 1950 and 1960 he developed many commercial patents and was the leader of the Invention Design Group at Arthur D. Little.
+Many of the elements of creativity being debated and confirmed by neuroscience today were uncovered long ago by the team led by Bill in the late 50s and early 60s.
+Bill’s curiosity and rigor helped build the system that today is the Synectics innovation process used by Fortune 500 companies around the world.
+He described the process in his book SYNECTICS, The Development of Creative Capacity (New York 1960, Harper and Row).

 “To achieve radical new approaches to old problems it is essential to take ‘psychological chances,’ to abandon familiar ways of looking at things, even to transcend one’s image of oneself.”

 “The Synectics Process involves making the strange familiar and the familiar strange.”